Maní (mythology)

 1921 Watercolor Maní Oca, the birth of Maní, by Vicente do Rego Monteiro.

-Maní, a Tupí myth of origins, is the name of an indigenous girl with very fair complexion.
-The Amazonian legend of Maní is related to the cult of Manioc, the native staple food that sprang from her grave.
+Maní is a Tupi mythological character depicted as a girl with very fair complexion, whose story comprises the Tupi myth of origins.
+The Amazonian legend of Maní is related to the cult of manioc, the native staple food that sprang from her grave.

 The legend

 The daughter of a Tupí chief became pregnant.
 Her father wanted to take revenge on the man who brought shame to his family and dishonour to his pride despite her saying that she had known no man.
 He insisted that she revealed the name of the man and even made use of prayers, threats and finally severe punishments.
 As she refused to say, her father held her prisoner inside a hut and decided to kill her.
 So with this thought in mind the chief of the tribe went to sleep and dreamed of a white-skinned man dressed like a warrior who told him that his daughter was telling him the truth and that she had not had any contact with any man.
 He told him to take care of his daughter because one day she was going to bear a great gift for all his tribe.

 After nine full moons she gave birth to a girl whose skin was as white as the moon and her eyes as dark as the night.
 That caused the surprise of not only the entire tribe, but also of the neighboring tribes who came to visit the new born child for they could not believe she was white.
 Happy and beautiful Maní grew up until after her first birthday, when she died unexpectedly without signs of any illness or pain.
 The chief was so desolate that he buried the child inside his own hut.
 Her mother watered her grave every single day, as it was then the custom in her tribe.
 One day a different kind of plant sprang up from Maní's grave, and as no one had ever seen that kind of plant, they let it grow and no one in the tribe dared touch it.
 They even noticed that when the birds ate the fruits of the plant, they displayed strange symptoms, as if they were drunk.
 Sometime later a crack opened on the earth and the people of the tribe found a fruit that resembled the white skin tone of the dead child's body.
 They picked up the fruit from the ground, peeled and cooked it, and for their surprise it tasted delicious.
 It even renewed their strength.
 They also prepared a drink which could easily put one to sleep.
-So, from this day on, they began using the root as their staple food and called it "mandioca", which in Tupy language means "house (oca, in Tupi–Guarani) of Mandi= Maní".
+So, from this day on, they began using the root as their staple food and called it "mandioca", which in Tupi means "house (oca, in Tupi–Guarani) of Mandi= Maní".